 Young children develop in the context of their families, where stability, safety, and supportive relationships nurture their growth.
 All families may benefit from parenting supports, but children and families of color face numerous challenges as a result of racism that impact their everyday life, which are exacerbated even more for children and families living in households with low income.
 Many policies can be designed to address these disparities by race, ethnicity, and income, including the provision of safe and stable housing, home visiting services, family-friendly employer policies, economic support for families with low income, and tax credits that benefit families with young children.

 Connecticut falls in the Working Effectively (W) tier of states when it comes to indicators of Strong Families.
 The state’s ranking in this domain reflects indicators on which it is performing better than the national average, such as the percentages of families who report being resilient and babies living in crowded housing.
 Connecticut is doing worse than the national average on indicators such as the percentage of babies who have had two or more adverse experiences and the rate of babies experiencing maltreatment.

 How are Connecticut’s babies faring in Positive Early Learning Experiences?

 Connecticut scores in the Working Effectively (W) tier for Positive Early Learning Experiences.
-The state’s ranking in this domain reflects indicators on which it is performing better than the national average, such as the higher percentages of parents who read and sing/tell stories to their babies daily.
-Connecticut is doing worse than the national average on indicators such as the lower percentage of income-eligible babies with access to Early Head Start.
+The state’s ranking in this domain reflects indicators on which it is performing better than the national average, such as the higher percentage of parents who report percentage of parents who read to their child every day.
+Connecticut is doing worse than the national average on indicators such as the lower percentage of infants and toddlers below 100 percent of the federal poverty line with access to Early Head Start.
 Infant care costs as a percentage of the state’s median income for single and married parents also contribute to the ranking.
-The state offers child care subsidy assistance to families with incomes above 200 percent of the Federal Poverty Level.